php-fig/fig-standards/proposed/psr-8-hug/psr-8-hug.md

 configured to only allow up to 3 mutual hugs, after which it will break the hug chain and return.

-4. An object whose willHug() method is invoked MUST return a boolean representing its current willingness to engage in a hug with the Huggable passed as the first parameter.
+4. An object whose wouldHug() method is invoked MUST return a boolean representing its current willingness to engage in a hug with the Huggable passed as the first parameter.
 However, the return value is not a guarantee that future invocations will return the same result.

-5. An object MUST NOT take additional actions or modify state when willHug() is invoked.
+5. An object MUST NOT take additional actions or modify state when wouldHug() is invoked.

 6. An object MAY take additional actions, including modifying state, when hugged.